paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 27. Open OTPHelper, then go to "Nand Backup and Restore", then select the "EmuNAND Backup" option
 28. Backup your emuNAND to `emuNAND_formatted.bin`
 29. Press Select on the main menu to eject your SD card
-23. Put your SD card in your computer, then copy over `emuNAND_formatted.bin` to a safe folder on your computer
+23. Put your SD card in your computer, then rename `emuNAND.bin` to `emuNAND_formatted.bin`
+9. Copy over `emuNAND_formatted.bin` to a safe folder on your computer
 24. Delete any existing `updates` folder from your SD card root that may be leftover from a previous downgrade or update
 25. Copy the `updates` folder from the 2.1.0 firmware zip to the root of your SD card
 27. Reinsert your SD card into your 3DS then press Start and reboot into emuNAND